 It’s a tantalizing idea: Snap up a foreclosed home at a bargain price.
 Prospective foreclosure buyers have had plenty of opportunities to buy in the housing crash.
 But those numbers have dropped in recent years, making it harder to find a good deal on a foreclosed property.
 You may watch Zillow foreclosures diligently, but it's important to do your research before making an offer.
 Some foreclosures are in such poor condition that repair costs can ruin a great deal.
 If you want to see a foreclosure before you buy it, you have a few resources to tap into.

 Your best bet for seeing foreclosure homes firsthand is to find a real estate agent who specializes in selling bank-owned properties.
 Agents network with other agents and lenders to learn what's available in the market.
 Agents also weed out foreclosures under contract, while other sources such as government websites include listings with sales pending.
 Cultivate a relationship with an agent who can tell you about foreclosures just coming on the market.
 To find an agent who focuses on foreclosures, start with your bank.
 Most banks contract with a handful of agents to sell bank-owned homes.
-Also, local Realtors associations have websites that list area homes for sale.
+Also, local realtors associations have websites that list area homes for sale.
 Look at listings to find agents who sell foreclosed homes.
 It's important to work with an agent experienced in foreclosures because buying a bank-owned home requires different paperwork and documentation than buying a conventional property.
 Agents savvy to the process can guide you through it and help determine if you're getting the best price.
 You can also check Zillow foreclosures to see if there's a property for sale in your area.

 Banks file foreclosure information with counties and cities, and some municipalities put that information online.
 Visit your county website to see if it has a section on bank-owned properties.
 If you're interested in whether a specific listing is in foreclosure, your county assessor may have details.
 Go to your assessor's website and type the property address or parcel number in the search box.
 Property records usually include owner names.
 If the owner is a bank, the property is in foreclosure.
 Call or email the bank to ask whether the property is available, and if you can have a look inside.